 The Bauhaus Movement and Max Bill collaborations

-In the 1950s, Junghans was influenced by Bauhaus design, as designer Max Bill, a Bauhaus designer—an architect, painter, sculptor, and product designer—worked for the company creating clocks and watches.
+In the 1950s, Junghans was influenced by Bauhaus design, as designer Max Bill, designer, architect, painter, sculptor, and product designer—worked for the company creating clocks and watches.

 One of the most popular works that he did for the brand was a 1957 wall clock (chrome-plated and painted metal), which is now in the collection of The Museum of Modern Art.